rsizem2/numerical-linear-algebra/README.md

-# What?

-My solution scripts for various exercises in Trefethen &amp; Bau's 'Numerical Linear Algebra'.

-# Why?
+# README

-Although the book is written for use with MATLAB, I wanted to do the solutions using Python libraries.
-This is just an excuse to keep my linear algebra skills fresh and practice using python libraries.
+This repository contains my solution scripts for the various programmming exercises in Trefethen &amp; Bau's 'Numerical Linear Algebra'.
+The book is written for use with MATLAB, but I wanted to do use Python libraries.